Exclusionary zoning: Direct cost increases

 Another means by which exclusionary zoning and related ordinances contribute to the exclusion certain groups is through direct cost impositions on community residents.
 In the 1970s, municipalities established measures decreeing developers greater responsibility in the provision and maintenance of many basic neighborhood resources such as schools, parks, and other related services.
 Developers incur excess costs for these aforementioned obligations which are then passed on to consumers in the form of fees or a financial bond.
 For instance, many newer developments charge monthly recreational fees to fund community facilities.
 Also, restrictive zoning regulations have made the approval process for development more arduous and extensive.
 The increased bureaucracy and red tape has meant that developers now encounter a myriad of fees for variance (land use), a building permit, a certificate of occupancy, a filing (legal) cost, special permits and planned-unit development applications.
 Not only do the fees diminish builder profits, but they also lengthen the development process which further drains company resources.
 Just as with the community resource requirements, these extra costs are inevitably delivered to housing purchasers.
 All of these fees accumulate and escalate unit prices to levels inaccessible for lower income people.

 Motivations

 Fiscal

-The exclusion of certain types of individuals safeguards the community's public finances and the individual's property value.
-Lower-income residents generally demand more public resources than they contribute in taxes.
-Moreover, given the discrepancy between public service intake and taxation output, wealthier residents will need to subsidize these inhabitants, which forces more affluent inhabitants to pay extra taxes without receiving any direct additional benefits for themselves.
-Also, the entrance of lower-income residents threatens the property values of a community.
-As the neighborhood's median income levels decline, others may perceive the area as deteriorating and less desirable.
-Hence, the valuation of the unit may also experience a decline causing monetary losses to the homeowner.
-Property owners have been found to receive a payoff for the exclusion of low-income and minority households in the form of both increased property values and tax proceeds.
-Therefore, in order to prevent this subsidization process and to augment their own monetary assets, upper-class individuals enact regulations prohibiting neighborhood accessibility for specific groups.
+The valuation of the unit may experience a decline.
+According to one paywall study from 2004 by Robert Cervero and Michael Duncan, specific to Santa Clara County, California, increased property values and tax proceeds have resulted from racist and classist exclusionary practices.
+Surmised from one 1993 paywall study by William Bogart, in order to augment their own monetary assets, upper-class individuals enact regulations prohibiting neighborhood accessibility for specific groups.